- Enterprise Packages - additional domains can be purchased by contacting your dedicated Account Manager.

-Private domains allow you to fully brand your survey links removing any reference to SurveyGizmo.
+Private domains allows an organization to fully brand survey links by removing references to SurveyGizmo.
 A private domain is set up jointly by your IT department and SurveyGizmo.
-Your IT department creates a subdomain and points it to SurveyGizmo.
+Your IT department will create a subdomain and point it to SurveyGizmo.
 For example, in this link — surveys.acmeco.com — "surveys" is a subdomain of acmeco.com.
-Don't have a IT department to help with this?
-Check out our GoDaddy Tutorial.

 If you are instead looking to set up a branded subdomain, e.g. acmeco.surveys.sgizmo.com/s3/, check out our Share Link Branding and Customization Tutorial.